• Skip to primary navigation

 Instructions

-• Cook the pasta in a large pot of well-salted boiling water (1.5 tbsps of sea salt for 3.5 lt of water) , until al dente, about 2-3 minutes shy of the time on the package instructions.
+• Cook the pasta in a large pot of lightly salted boiling water, until al dente, about 2-3 minutes shy of the time on the package instructions.

-• Transfer the pasta in a colander and place it very quickly under cool running water for a couple of seconds.
+• Transfer the pasta to a strainer and place it very quickly under cool running water for a couple of seconds.
 Drain the pasta, and let it cool slightly, before mixing it with the rest of the ingredients.

 • Place the pasta in a large serving bowl.
 Add in the tomatoes, followed by the rocket leaves and basil leaves.
 Mix all the ingredients.